thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-pinboard-sdk.md

 Runtime filters provide the ability to filter data at the time of retrieval.
 Runtime filters allow you to apply a filter to a visualization in a pinboard and pass filter specifications in the URL query parameters.

-For example, to sort values equal to `red` in the `Color` column for a visualization in a pinboard, you can pass the runtime filter in the URL query parameters as shown here:
+For example, to sort values equal to `red` in the `Color` column for a visualization, you can pass the Runtime Filters in the URL query parameters as shown here:

 ```javascript
   runtimeFilters: [{